Hello Future Volunteers,

 Step 4: Be able to commit to six months.
-We suggest that all of our volunteers be able to commit to eight hours a month for sic months.
+We suggest that all of our volunteers be able to commit to eight hours a month for six months.
 This being said, we understand that people lead busy lives and appreciate any amount of hours that can be donated.
-We depend on experienced volunteers and ask that as you further your training here you use it to give our animals the much needed, care love and training that they need.
+We depend on experienced volunteers and ask that as you further your training here you use it to give our animals the much needed, care, love, and training that they need.

 Thank you for your interest in becoming a volunteer!
 We look forward to working with you soon!